Allison SERSP and HESP Plans

-With more than 30 investment options available, the Salaried Employee Retirement Savings Plan (SERSP) and Hourly Employee Retirement Savings Plan (HERSP) are among the best in the country.
+With more than 30 investment options available, the Salaried Employee Retirement Savings Plan (SERSP) and Hourly Employee Savings Plan (HESP) are among the best in the country.
 With this large number of funds, there is ample opportunity to build a well-diversified portfolio for your Allison Transmission 401(k) savings.

-For your reference, we have provided a fund table displaying style, risk, and past performance for many of the funds in the SERSP and HERSP plans.
-In addition, please visit our “Fund Commentary” section below for further information on specific funds and/or fund types within the SERSP and HERSP accounts.
+For your reference, we have provided a fund table displaying style, risk, and past performance for many of the funds in the SERSP and HESP plans.
+In addition, please visit our “Fund Commentary” section below for further information on specific funds and/or fund types within the SERSP and HESP accounts.

 Request Mainstay Capital Management’s, “Allison Transmission 401(k) Investment Guide.”

 Allison Transmission has announced changes that will impact the Allison Transmission Salaried Employee Retirement Savings Plan and the Allison Transmission Employee Savings Plan.
 Effective February 5, 2016, one fund will be added as an investment option to the plan and several funds will close and be removed.

 Balances in the closing funds will automatically transfer to existing funds in the plan unless directed elsewhere by the participant.

 Two funds will also change share class on February 5, 2016.
 As a result of the share class changes, the fund codes and ticker symbols will also change.
 For each fund, the new share class will offer the same investment strategy and risk, but will have a lower overall expense.

 To discuss these important changes to the Allison 401(k) plans and how to allocate your portfolio in light of the new fund lineup, do not hesitate to contact Mainstay toll-free at 1‑866‑444‑6246.